Anti-Discrimination NSW can only handle complaints that are covered by NSW anti-discrimination law.

-If it's not possible to sort out the problem yourself, or you try to and it doesn't work, the next step is to make a formal complaint to the Anti-Discrimination Board.
+If it's not possible to sort out the problem yourself, or you try to and it doesn't work, the next step is to make a formal complaint to us.

 Nothing.
-The Board’s complaint handling service is free.
+Our complaint handling service is free.
 However, if you employ your own lawyer, you will need to pay for their fees.

 The Anti-Discrimination Act says that if

-the discrimination or harassment happened more than 12 months ago, the Board can refuse to investigate your complaint.
+the discrimination or harassment happened more than 12 months ago, we can refuse to investigate your complaint.
 However this is not automatic.
-If your complaint is about events which happened more than 12 months ago, please provide an explanation for the delay in lodging your complaint with the Anti-Discrimination Board.
+If your complaint is about events which happened more than 12 months ago, please provide an explanation for the delay in lodging your complaint with us.

 You can only lodge a complaint of vilification if you have the characteristic or come from the group that you think has been vilified.
 For example, you can only lodge a homosexual vilification complaint if you are gay or lesbian.